confetti-framework/docs/routing.md

     		routing.Parameters{"order_by": "name", "size": 50},
     	)

-    // /user/12/profile?order_by=name&size=50
+    // /user/12?order_by=name&size=50

 ~~> {tip} Sometimes, you may wish to specify request-wide default values for URL parameters, such as the current locale.
 To accomplish this, you may use the [`URL::defaults` method](/docs/{{version}}/urls#default-values).~~

 #### Inspecting The Current Route

-If you would like to determine if the current request was routed to a given named route, you may use the `named` method on a Route instance.
+If you would like to determine if the current request was routed to a given named route, you may use the `Named` method on a Route instance.
 For example, you may check the current route name from a route middleware:

-    /**
-     * Handle an incoming request.
-     *
-     * @param  \Illuminate\Http\Request  $request
-     * @param  \Closure  $next
-     * @return mixed
-     */
-    public function handle($request, Closure $next)
-    {
+    func (v ValidatePostSize) Handle(request inter.Request, next inter.MiddlewareDestination) inter.Response {
-        if ($request->route()->named('profile')) {
+        if request.Route().Named("Profile") {
             //
         }

-        return $next($request);
+        return next(request)
     }

 <a name="route-groups"></a>
 ## Route Groups

-Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
-Shared attributes are specified in an array format as the first parameter to the `Route::group` method.
+Route groups allow you to share route attributes, such as middleware or prefixes, across a large number of routes without needing to define those attributes on each individual route.
+Shared attributes are specified in an array format as the first parameter to the `Group` method.

 Nested groups attempt to intelligently "merge" attributes with their parent group.
 Middleware and `where` conditions are merged while names, namespaces, and prefixes are appended.
 Namespace delimiters and slashes in URI prefixes are automatically added where appropriate.